- Entertainment and Media»

 Perhaps the greatest single guitar album ever produced, Friday Night In San Francisco , by the Super trio of Al Di Meola, John McLaughlin, and Paco De Lucia, is a beautiful, and exceedingly complex live piece that furthers the efforts, and expands on the album by those same three that was called, simply, Super Trio .

-This is not music that Rupert Murdoch approves of you listening to!
 This is complex music, created by absolute masters of a very difficult instrument, an instrument that requires a lifetime of commitment in order to play.
 It's easy to see that with the Super Trio, you have not only the single greatest guitarist to have ever come out of the Americas, in Al Di Meola, but you also have the single greatest guitarist that ever was produced by the United Kingdom, in John McLaughlin.
-Paco De Lucia, it has been said, is the most advanced guitarist in the entire world, and maybe that is true, and if it is true, then it's beyond question that he is Spain's greatest guitarist gift to the world, and also, the highest living and breathing expression of Spain's wonderful, and complex form of traditional music, Flamenco.
+Paco De Lucia, it has been said, is the most advanced guitarist in the entire world, and maybe that is true, and if it is true, then it's beyond question that he is Spain's greatest guitar gift to the world, and also, the highest living and breathing expression of Spain's wonderful, and complex form of traditional music, Flamenco.
 It's also no small wonder that the trio, in the kick off song of the live album, perform an Al Di Meola composition known as Mediterranean Sun Dance

 Al Di Meola

 Al Di Meola was born on July 22, 1954; but the man has absolutely failed to age a day since the mid 1980s.
 It's phenomenal, really, and I only wish that I understood it.
 I'm completely serious here, look at him!
 Look at his videos, and look at the freaking dates on them.
-He HAS GROWN NO OLDER.
-I don't get it, but my conclusions are that playing the guitar between six to ten hours every single day, and learning complex Latin rhythms must simply put, be THE FOUNTAIN OF YOUTH.
-If anyone out there in internet land can explain it otherwise, then I'd surely like to hear an alternate explanation.
+Hehas apparently failed to age..
+I don't get it, but my conclusions are playing the guitar between six to ten hours every single day, and learning complex Latin rhythms must simply put, be the fabled fountain of youth.
 Al Di Meola, besides being one of the world's greatest musicians, seems to be a timeless physical specimen.

 Everyone has heard the old axiom concerning a sound mind within a sound body, well, we also know that keeping the old brain fresh, learning new things, etc, helps to preserve the abilities of the mind as an individual ages.
 Al certainly keeps his music evolving, but the man tours constantly, so jet lag, and airplane food can't be too bad for you.
 Perhaps the exhilaration that comes from performing well, and live, has never lost it's effects upon Al. Maybe he's just the happiest man in the world?
 I have not a clue, but I do know that he is the single greatest guitarist to have ever come out of the Americas, and I hope that this little presentation here has opened some eyes and ears for those of you who had not heard of the greatness that is Al Di Meola.